stevenbitner/stevenbitner.github.io/_posts/2021-01-19-basic-vim-setup.md

   - Static Linting
 ---

-Vim is by no means the only code editing tool out there...it's simply the best :grin:.
+Vim is by no means the only code editing tool out there...it's just the best one :grin:.
 It is highly customizable, and if you choose it as your editor you will modify it over time to suit your needs.
 For beginners, a very simple setup can go a long way in helping to develop code.